What is Economics?

 Economics at Trinity

-In the 2020 QS rankings Trinity was ranked in the top 150 universities in the world for Economics and Econometrics.
-The Department of Economics, in the school of Social Sciences and Philosophy, places considerable emphasis on providing a supportive and stimulating teaching environment for all students.
+The Department of Economics, in the School of Social Sciences and Philosophy, places considerable emphasis on providing a supportive and stimulating teaching environment for all students.
 In addition to lectures, which are given by highly qualified academic staff with international reputations, the Department facilitates learning through approachable staff, small tutorial groups, student presentations, and time set aside each week by all staff and teaching assistants to meet students on a one-to-one basis.
 Furthermore, students gain valuable experience and exposure to economics through involvement in societies and debates and in the annual publication of the ‘Student Economic Review.’